liaohuqiu/liaohuqiu.github.io/_posts/blog/2014/2014-12-29-android-object-size-dalvik.md

     |long               | 8 | 8 | 8 |
     |double             | 8 | 8 | 8 |

-    But the size of the primitive type data is very diffrent in Davlik.
+    But the size of the primitive type data is very diffrent in Dalvik.

     The size of a primitive data type is not the same when it is a field of object or a variable, from when it is an element in Array.